Did you realise that your spine and abdominal organs are connected?

 Active Physiotherapy Newtown is one of a handful of practices in Australia with physiotherapists who are trained in assessment and treatment of the visceral and musculoskeletal connections which can cause chronic gastrointestinal or spinal pain (or both!).

 We use gentle treatment techniques to release tension, scarring or restrictions through ligaments and connective tissue around your abdominal organs to realise normal motion and reduce pain in both the gastrointestinal tract and the adjoining musculo-skeletal system.

-For more information, just call and ask to speak to Steve or John.
+For more information, just call and ask to speak to John.

 1. Smith MD, Russell A, Hodges P.W: How Common Is Back Pain in Women With Gastrointestinal Problems?
 Clin Journal of Pain 24 (3): 199-203, 2008.